The Final Word: Bob Condotta reviews what went right in the Seahawks’ win vs. the Rams

 What happened: Seattle again won the turnover battle — if in rather dramatic fashion with Tedric Thompson’s juggling act finally giving the Seahawks a 2-1 edge.
 Suffice to say the Seahawks needed both to hold off the Rams.
 Seattle is now 24-3 since the start of the 2016 season when winning the turnover battle and 3-0 this season.

 What I could have said: How much Seattle might play nickel.
 Seattle’s willingness to stick in its base defense with three linebackers has drawn lots of attention this season.
-But the Seahawks bucked their own new trend a bit Sunday with nickel corer Jamar Taylor on the field for 47 percent of the snaps — he hadn’t played more than 34 percent in any other game.
+But the Seahawks bucked their own new trend a bit Thursday with nickel corner Jamar Taylor on the field for 47 percent of the snaps — he hadn’t played more than 34 percent in any other game.
 Carroll said the increase was mostly due to how Seattle wanted to defend the Rams’ three two-minute drives (end of first half and the last two of the game) than anything else.
 According to PFF, Taylor allowed four receptions on nine targets for 61 yards in 34 snaps for a QB rating of 67.4.

 THE FINAL WORD